Gtomika/lambda-discord-bot/README.md

 and API Gateway.
 Using serverless architecture can reduce costs for bot hosting: it will be basically free unless a lot of interactions happen with the bot.

+The bot is in a destroyed state by default.

 ## Invite URL

 ```